 For decades I have followed the trail left by symbol-makers who practiced their craft in what we call prehistory.
 Here it is that a language of pictures was used to record the lives and knowledge of a civilization long since obscured by those that followed.
 As I first began to discover the origin of these images I experienced a sense of wonder and excitement as a revelation of our ancient world emerged.
-The story told by this symbol language is that of an intelligent and extraordinarily resourceful culture, one that studied the stars, built observatories, survived ice ages, and voyaged on the oceans.
+The story told by this symbol language is that of an intelligent and extraordinarily resourceful culture, one that studied the stars, built observatories, survived ice ages and voyaged on the oceans.

 Symbology is the study of images and symbols in context and the decoding of their origin and meaning.
 Context is all about geography, history, climate, and timeline.
 Context helps us determine whether an interpretation is likely to be correct or not.
 Take cavemen for example.
 First of all, during the Ice Age, there were few caves.
 But that is the smallest problem.
 It is tens of degrees below zero, and lighting a fire in a cave would not be smart.
 You would not generate enough heat to warm the cave with the opening, and if you blocked off the opening you would die of carbon monoxide poisoning.
 So I asked myself – how did they survive?
 That they did is obvious, I am here.